 Additional race information can be found at http://www.pannellswimshop.com.

-Join us for the Annual Murky Mile Open Water Swim Races Presented by Pannell Swim Shop on Saturday, August 22, 2020 at beautiful Cave Run Lake near Morehead, Kentucky.
+Join us for the 10th Anniversary of the Murky Mile Open Water Swim Races presented by Pannell Swim Shop on Saturday, August 27, 2022 at beautiful Cave Run Lake near Morehead, Kentucky.
 3 Race Divisions --- 2.4 Mile Iron Distance, 1 Mile "Murky Mile" and 1/2 Mile "Murky Half".
 NEW for this year is the Float Relay, a special event to help celebrate the 10th year of this open water event.

 The 1/2 Mile, 1 Mile and 2.4 Mile courses are configured in out-and-back style loops, marked by large buoys on the corners and sighting buoys in between.
 The 2.4 Mile course is a double loop.
 The start is in-water, waist deep, and the finish takes place on the beach.

-Online registration will remain open until Friday, August 21st at 12noon.
+Online registration will remain open until Friday, August 26th at 8pm.
 After that time the only way to register is in person on race morning beginning at 7am and prior to the start of your race (cash, check, credit card accepted).

 The below entry fees cover safety (water craft, EMTs), shirts, finisher's medals, swag, awards, chip timing and post-race food & drink.
-There are two price increases, the first being on July 7th and the 2nd on August 2th.
+There is one price increases on the 2nd on August 2th.
 Must register by August 17 to be guaranteed a shirt.
 The Float Relay is an additional $20 per individual.

-Our 2020 races will be chip timed by RaceRise.
+Our 2022 races will be chip timed by RaceRise.
 Each swimmer will wear an ankle bracelet with a chip attached.
 The races will go off as a gun start and chip finish.
 Results will stream online and each participant who provides his/her cell number will receive a text notification at the finish.
 Chips will not be utilized for the Float Relay.

 For safety reasons, those not able to complete the 2.4 Mile distance in 2 hours 30 minutes are advised not to enter; you will be listed in the results as DNF if you exceed this time.
 Safety support will be coordinated with professional emergency services and volunteers.
 Swimmers will be briefed on all safety aspects before the start of the race.
 Race officials have the authority to postpone or cancel the event for safety reasons.